dancodingbr/riskmanager/docs/wiki.md

 - Add or change the documentation as needed.

-- Add the changes
+- Add the changes:

 ```sh
 git add .
 ```

-- Commit the changes
+- Commit the changes:

 ```sh
 git commit -am "your_comment"